As an Escalator Engineer, you will be carrying out regular checks and making repairs if an escalator is damaged or broken.

 - problems with the metal plates which you stand on

 - metal rollers wearing out

 You may also have to carry out risk assessments on the escalator.
 As the escalator is travelling in an up or down direction, you will need to make sure that it is safe to use.
 If it does not pass the safety test, then you will have to install or fit new equipment to get it to a safe standard.
 This assessment will also include writing reports and insurance documents.

 Escalator Engineers use a large amount of different tools.
-Some equipment that you could be using include:
+Equipment that you could be using includes:

 - maintenance barriers

 - diagnostic tools

 - convenience kits which will hold all your tools

 Carry out some research to find out exactly what these tools are.